Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "Good.
 Maybe *don’t* try that with the ladies.
 At least, not as an opening gambit."

- "So…what *is* a good opening gambit?"
+ "So... what *is* a good opening gambit?"
 Thompson asked.

 ...Jesus Christ.